The Best Gifts Don’t Have to Break the Bank!

 Help the newest generations of lefse makers and lutefisk bakers sharpen their skills!
 Jot down your recipes on some nice card stock, wrap them up, and schedule time to whip up all the things.
 A day in the kitchen shows off your special touches to their favorite meals and goodies, and they can share them with their families and friends in the future.

-Babysitting Coupons
+Offer Babysitting Coupons

 This is a win-win because it gives you time with your loved ones and a little break for those who need one.
 Another plus, babysitting could help you live longer… Check out our blog here.

-Heirlooms
+Gift Meaningful Heirlooms

-If you’re stashing away lots of knickknacks or tchotchkes, consider gifting those to loved ones or family members who might find the magic in them.
+If you’re stashing away lots of knick-knacks or tchotchkes, consider gifting those to loved ones or family members who might find the magic in them.
 If it feels right to downsize a bit, wrap up what you’re ready to share and tell them all about how you got those special gifts.

-Create a Gardening Gift
+Offer a Gardening Lesson

 Purchase the items you need–like seeds, pots, and tools–for your family to grow a healthy veggie garden or a beautiful flower display (they could also be on fall clearance).
 This idea can be inexpensive, and it offers a family-friendly reason to gather and exercise, as well as even more joy to come at harvest time.

-Handmade Gifts from the Heart
+Create Handmade Gifts from the Heart

 Offer up your finished creations or teach someone how to create their own.
 This idea is great for your peers as well; if you know your sewing skills and your friends know scrapbooking, work together.